alonf/Phi35CSharpChatDemo/README.md

 ---

+## Technical Details

+### Repository Structure
+The **Phi-3.5-mini-instruct-onnx** repository contains both GPU and CPU versions:

+- **GPU**: Located in `gpu/gpu-int4-awq-block-128`.
+- **CPU**: Located in `cpu_and_mobile/cpu-int4-awq-block-128-acc-level-4`.

+### Dynamic Path Selection
+- The program detects the hardware and selects the appropriate subdirectory.
+- GPU model path: `gpu/gpu-int4-awq-block-128`.
+- CPU model path: `cpu_and_mobile/cpu-int4-awq-block-128-acc-level-4`.

+---

-This project demonstrates the power and efficiency of Small Language Models for local AI tasks.
-Feel free to explore, modify, and extend the code!
-Let me know if you'd like further assistance.
+This project is designed to showcase the capabilities of Small Language Models and their efficiency in local AI inference tasks.
+It demonstrates how lightweight models can be effectively utilized in real-world scenarios.
+Feel free to explore and adapt the code for your own use cases.